 On return to school I had a meeting about safer recruitment with our HR manager then reviewed and shortlisted candidates for new learning support assistants.
 This took a long time as we had received three times as many applicants as previously due to the closure of a local school.

 After a quick chat with a colleague about how to proceed with a student who refused to come into class, I went to my own class (I teach second half of the week) for lunch.
 One of the student’s had become unsettled so we had a chat and enjoyed school dinner together.

 I then had my 1:1 meeting with the Boss to discuss training for a local charity.
 Then about rewriting the marking and feedback policy, with ways to share good practice (I wrote a blog on my thoughts here).

 I was then distracted by the battery packs that had arrived for the BBC MICRO:BIT for a few minutes before replying to an email about the new assessment software our group of schools is meant to be using.

-A quick catch up our Middle leadership team then home to plan lessons for tomorrow!
+A quick catch-up with our Middle leadership team then home to plan lessons for tomorrow!